Golf courses of Portugal Golf on the Portuguese courses

 When playing these courses, you will see some of the most beautiful parts of the country and also encounter the warmth and friendliness of local people in their own communities.

-For suggested golf trips with accommodation within the area please click here.
+For suggested golf trips with accommodation within the area please visit the suggested golf trips page.

 Discounted golf rates are shown on the individual pages for each golf course and on the link above.
 They are only available for those making reservations prior to arrival.

-There is a link from these pages to an online booking form.
-You can also make a booking by using Fax Form.
+There is a link from these pages to an online booking engine which give quaranteed tee off times.

-You can view all the golf courses by clicking here or go to the regional links for Northern Portugal, Lisbon and Central Portugal, Algarve and the courses in the Island of Madeira.
+You can view all the golf courses by visiting the front page or go to the regional links for Northern Portugal, Lisbon and Central Portugal, Algarve, Island of Madeira and the courses in the Island of The Azores.

 Below is a sailor's view of the Portuguese Trade Winds (Nortada) which will affect your game of golf, especially on the western coastal links and, the western Algarve courses.